IELTS Essay Topics with sample answer.

 Write about the following topic:

-As global trade increases between different countries, many daily necessities are produced in other countries.
-Such goods are usually transported a long distance.
+As global trade has increased among different nations, many daily necessities are produced in other countries.
+Such goods are usually transported a long distance to reach the consumers.

 Do the benefits of this trend outweigh its drawbacks?